dancwilliams/networkhobo/content/post/Building a Wireguard Router Easier Than I Thought/index.md

 PrivateKey = < use privatekey generated in previous step >
 ```

+_You will need to adjust the interface in the `iptables` statement to reflect your interface name.
+I used `eno1.11` on my server._

 In this setup you will not perform any NAT.
 You will ahve to ensure routing is setup properly in your environment since this will route your VPN user IPs straight through.
 I use `pfSense` and have static routing setup to allow the proper flow of traffic.
 It also helps me lock down access.

 Now you can run `wg-quick up wg0` to bring up your wireguard interface.
 Too easy!